College of Engineering

 Carnegie Institute of Technology (CIT), the engineering college of the university, has three main activities - undergraduate education, graduate education, and research.
 Its continuing goal has been to maintain excellence in all these activities.
 The degree to which this goal has been achieved is attested to by the demand for its graduates, the success of its alumni, the quality of its students and faculty, the adoption elsewhere of its innovations, and the national and international recognition it receives in educational and research activities.

-The college offers the degree of bachelor of science in chemical engineering, civil engineering, electrical and computer engineering, mechanical engineering, and materials science and engineering.
-All of these programs are accredited by ABET, www.abet.org.
+The college offers the degree of bachelor of science in chemical engineering, civil engineering, electrical and computer engineering, environmental engineering, mechanical engineering, and materials science and engineering.

-An engineering student may also choose to pursue a minor in one of the CIT designated minor programs, or a double major in engineering and public policy, biomedical engineering or engineering design, innovation & entrepreneurship, or to design a minor, additional major or dual-degree programs with other non-engineering departments.
+An engineering student may also choose to pursue a minor in one of the CIT designated minor programs, or an additional major in engineering and public policy, biomedical engineering or engineering design, innovation & entrepreneurship.
+Engineering students can also design a minor, additional major or dual-degree programs with other non-engineering departments.

 Educational Objectives